Sleepy Princess in the Demon Castle: Characters

 Dawner is the hero who is entrusted by the Human Confederation of Goodereste with the task of saving Princess Syalis from the demon castle.
 Although Dawner and Princess Syalis are childhood friends and also engaged, she does not remember who he is.
 Whenever she mentions Dawner to the denizens of the demon castle, she calls him, "Daw-What's-His-Name".
 Due to Dawner being outgoing and friendly to Princess Syalis, yet being incredibly clumsy and prone to mistakes, he had always annoyed her, thus causing her to have nightmares when at one point he enters her dreams.
-He is also known for his poor sense of direction, which explains why Princess Syalis has been captured for a year, along with Syalis' unwillingness to escape.
+He is also known for his poor sense of direction, which explains why Princess Syalis has been captive for a year, along with her unwillingness to escape.